j9t/little-books/manuscript/html-css-frameworks.md

 #### Updates

-The handling of framework updates is delicate enough to deserve a separate section.
+The handling of framework updates deserves a separate section.
 Updates are generally easier to manage for internal frameworks than for external ones, though updates in a large organization with many developers spread out over many places can be challenging, too.

 Here are a few tricks to make framework updates easier: